tanordheim/sherlock/DOCS.md

 The Launch# Launchers

 In the Sherlock Application Launcher, each tile is associated with a specific "launcher."
 You can think of a launcher as a category to which tiles belong.
-For example, if a launcher is set to invisible, all tiles under that launcher will also be invisible.<br><br>
+For example, if a launcher is set to invisible, all tiles under that launcher will also be invisible.<br>

 Launchers are defined in the `fallback.json` file located in your config directory (`/home/user/.config/sherlock/`).
 If the application cannot find your configuration, it will fallback to the default configuration, which is stored in [fallback.json](resources/fallback.json). er can be of the following types:<br>